Snowflake-Labs/sfquickstarts/site/sfguides/src/extract_attributes_dicom_files_java_udf/extract_attributes_dicom_files_java_udf.md

 UDFs are account-level objects.
 So if a developer familiar with Java creates a UDF, an analyst in the same account with proper permissions can invoke the UDF in their queries.

 ### Extracting and Storing Attributes
 We want to store the extracted attributes as columns in a table for analysts to be able to query, analyze, and retrieve files.
-This can be done easily with Snowflake's semi-structured .
+This can be done easily with Snowflake's native support for semi-structured data.

 ```sql
 create or replace table dicom_attributes as